cabreraalex/widget-svelte-cookiecutter/README.md

 # widget-svelte-cookiecutter

-A [cookiecutter](https://github.com/audreyr/cookiecutter) template for a custom Jupyter widget project.
+A [cookiecutter](https://github.com/audreyr/cookiecutter) template for a custom Jupyter widget project using [Svelte](https://svelte.dev/).

-## What is widget-svelte-cookiecutter?
+With **widget-svelte-cookiecutter** you can create a custom Jupyter interactive widget project that uses Svelte for the frontend.

-With **widget-svelte-cookiecutter** you can create a custom Jupyter interactive widget project with sensible defaults. widget-svelte-cookiecutter helps custom widget authors get started with best practices for the packaging and distribution of a custom Jupyter interactive widget library.
+This was adapted from the fantastic [widget-ts-cookiecutter](https://github.com/jupyter-widgets/widget-ts-cookiecutter).

 ## Usage